 "General and administration" includes all overhead costs that have not otherwise been allocated to cost of sales.
 These include salaries and wages, professional fees including legal and accounting, insurance and some local taxes.
-FY 2022 costs increased by \$429,412 as compared to FY 2021 due to \$229,069 of one-time professional fees in Q3 2022 which were incurred and written off.
-These expenses have fallen \$28,771 in Q4 2022 versus Q4 2021.
+FY 2023 costs increased by \$390,733 as compared to FY 2022 due to \$345,790 of one-time professional fees which were incurred and written off.

-"Operating lease cost" is the cost of our leases not included in cost of sales and was \$591,376 in FY 2022 versus \$549,031 in FY 2021, and \$147,844 in Q4 2022 versus \$142,849 in Q4 2021.
+"Operating lease cost" is the cost of our leases not included in cost of sales and was \$591,375 in FY 2023 versus \$591,376 in FY 2022.

 "Depreciation and amortization" include provisions for fixed assets and intangibles not included in cost of sales.
-The total depreciation and amortization in FY2022 was \$1.28 million versus \$1.32 million in FY 2021.
-In Q4 2022, depreciation and amortization was \$319,445 versus 318,863 in Q4 2021.
+The total depreciation and amortization in FY2023 was \$1.37 million versus \$1.28 million in FY 2022.

-"Share based compensation" is a non-cash item and reflects the issuance of stock options to employees, officers and directors.
+"Share based compensation" is a non-cash item and reflects the issuance of stock options to employees, officers, and directors.